Lunch in Cambridge- Amélie Review

 We thoroughly enjoyed our lunch at Amélie.
 The service was faultless, friendly and efficient but totally natural and relaxed.
 This perfectly matched the atmosphere and the delicious food.

-We highly recommended that you visit Amélie and enjoy the excellent flammekueche.
+We highly recommended Amélie for a great value lunch in Cambridge and to try the excellent flammekueche.
 After, perhaps relax in the VUE cinema and sink into those huge, reclining seats?
 The perfect afternoon!

 Amélie kindly invited us to review their restaurant but as always our choice to recommend and opinions are our own.